dgroomes/aws-playground/README.md

 * `echo/`
   * This is a toy library.
 It echos a given message into a JSON string.

-The program is uploaded to AWS and a Lambda *function URL* is configured to execute the Lambda function.
+The program is uploaded to AWS and a Lambda [*function URL*](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) is configured to execute the Lambda function.

 ## Instructions

-Follow these instructions to test the program, deploy it locally, and deploy it to AWS as a proper Lambda function:
+Follow these instructions to test the program, deploy it locally in a simulator, and deploy it to AWS as a Lambda function:

 1. Use Java 11
 2. Run the test suite: